quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 server MAY add reserved versions (as defined in {{Section 6.3 of QUIC}}) in Supported Version fields.

-A client MUST ignore a Version Negotiation packet if it contains the original version attempted by the client.
+Clients will ignore a Version Negotiation packet if it contains the original version attempted by the client.
 The client also ignores a Version Negotiation that contains incorrect connection ID fields; see {{Section 6 of RFC8999}}.